dariober/ASCIIGenome/docs/commandHelp.rst

-    print                        -> Print all tracks, same as `print .*` print -off                   -> Turn off printing for all tracks print genes.bed >> genes.txt -> Append features in track(s) 'genes.bed' to file print -sys 'cut 1-5 | sort'  -> Select columns with `cut` and then sort print -sys null              -> Turn off the execution of sysy commands
+    print                        -> Print all tracks, same as `print .*` print -off                   -> Turn off printing for all tracks print genes.bed >> genes.txt -> Append features in track(s) 'genes.bed' to file print -sys 'cut -f 1-5 | sort'  -> Select columns with `cut` and then sort print -sys null              -> Turn off the execution of sysy commands